GetShortstack/docs/docs/full.md

 ## Use of multiple parameter types

-If we want to send more meta data alongn with the file, we could use a request body with json.
-To do so all we need to do is declare a pydantic moddel and use it as a type hint for a function argument.
+If we want to send meta data along with a file, we could use a request body with json and File object.
+To do so all we need to do is declare a pydantic model and use it as a type hint for a function argument.

 ```python
 from pydantic import BaseModel